D-Leverage

 Let's suppose that, when you open the trades, the volatility of these two pairs in relation to the EURUSD is the following:

-• EURUSD is 40% more volatile than the USDCAD
+• USDCAD is 40% less volatile than the EURUSD

 • GBPJPY is 20% more volatile than the EURUSD